MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/price-component-code.md

 <!-- KFM: Maybe the above table should also have a row for *price attributes*. -->

 > [!NOTE]
-> The following price components can only have one price component code:
+> You can have at most one price component code record for each of the following price components:
 >
 > - Base price-inventory price
 > - Base price-purchase price
 > - Base price-sales price
-> - Sales trade agreement.
+> - Sales trade agreement
 >
-> The remaining price components can have multiple price component codes.
+> You can have any number price component code records for each of the remaining price components.

 Within one price component code, you can define multiple price rule records with different price attribute group combinations.